Prince of Central Park

-Prince of Central Park is a 2000 family movie.
+Prince of Central Park is a 2000 movie.
 The cast included Kathleen Turner, Danny Aiello, Harvey Keitel, and Cathy Moriarty.
 It was written and directed by John Leekley, and produced by Julius R. Nasso, Steven Seagal, and John P. Gulino.
-The film is a remake of the 1977 TV movie The Prince of Central Park starring Ruth Gordon and T. J. Hargrave; both films were based on the novel The Prince of Central Park by Evan Rhodes.
+The film is a remake of the 1977 TV movie The Prince of Central Park, starring Ruth Gordon and T.J.
+Hargrave; both films were based on the novel The Prince of Central Park by Evan Rhodes.

 Plot

 12-year-old J.J.
 Somerled (Frankie Nasso) runs away because his mother died and he has been placed in the care of an abusive foster mother.
 He takes his electronic keyboard, and lives in Central Park in New York City.
 He learns a lot, and meets a lot of people there including a person called "The Guardian" (Harvey Keitel).